bbatsov/emacsredux/_posts/2016-01-30-my-personal-emacs-configuration.md

   packages (e.g. [super-save](https://github.com/bbatsov/super-save)
   and [crux](https://github.com/bbatsov/crux))
 * adopt there [use-package](https://github.com/jwiegley/use-package)
-* improve the support for Windows (because now I have Windows computer)
+* improve the support for Windows (because now I have a Windows computer)

 As part of these efforts I reworked my personal config into something pretty simple (it's a single `init.el` file) and I've started